dtcenter/MET/met/docs/Users_Guide/stat-analysis.rst

 -job job_name REQUIRED and OPTIONAL ARGUMENTS

-All possible tasks for job_name are listed in Table [Des_components_STAT_analysis_tool].
+All possible tasks for job_name are listed in :ref:`Des_components_STAT_analysis_tool`.

-Table 12.2

 .. role:: raw-html(raw)
     :format: html

+.. _Des_components_STAT_analysis_tool:

-.. list-table:: Description of components of the job command lines for the Stat-Analysis tool.Variables, levels, and weights used to compute the GO Index.
+.. list-table:: Table 12.2 Description of components of the job command lines for the Stat-Analysis tool.Variables, levels, and weights used to compute the GO Index.
   :widths: 15 55 20
   :header-rows: 1